AliHaider20/AliHaider20/README.md

 # Hello there, I'm Haider.
+Welcome to my GitHub profile.

+### About Me
 I'm a Machine Learning Engineer / Data Scientist in New York City.
 I'm skilled in Applied Machine learning, Natural Language Processing (LLM), Computer Vision, Applied Mathematics, and Medical Imaging (Dicom).

-Welcome to my GitHub profile.

 - 👨🏼‍💻 I’m addicted to learning and growing every day.
 - 👯 I want to collaborate with ML/DS communities and projects.